RobinNagpal/dodao-ai-agents/docs/src/005_z01_crowd_fundin_tasks.md

 will be saved as part of summary only.
 - The prompt can be: "Provide a summary of the startup in 3-4 sentenctes and in next paragraph provide the amount of money that they are raising in the current crowdfunding round and the valuation."

+## Pull/Push agent-status.json to s3 using tool
+- Explain what we are trying to do here
+- Explain how this tool will be used in langflow
+- Explain how the full flow will work
+- Explain the list of things you are changing or adding in the code